GIS-S-mart/3D_modelling_VR/README.md

 # Benchmark 2.
 3D Modelling in VR

-The Benchmark-2_3D_modelling_VR aims at benchmarking methods and tools for 3D modelling in virtual reality.
+The Benchmark-2_3D_modelling_VR aims at benchmarking virtual environments for 3D modelling in virtual reality.

 ## Glossary